lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 We have designed and assembled an IoT closed loop air quality control device to be mounted on rUBot_2.0 prototype.

-The mechanical structure is descrived bellow:
+The mechanical structure is described bellow:
 ![](./Images/rubot_custom/1_osoyoo.png)

 His main characteristics are: